simon-bourne/rust-bandit-lang/README.md

-# rust-bandit-lang
+# Bandit

-An imperative language with algebraic effects
+An experimental programming language for me to play around with:

+- Algebraic effects
+- Linear types
+- Borrow checking